Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Related Work

-The literature on IDS for IoT has shown progress in ML and DRL-based models for DDoS detection, enhancing both accuracy and adaptability.
-However, major challenges persist in detecting zero-day attacks, ensuring computational efficiency, and enabling real-time deployment on resource-constrained edge gateways.
-To address these gaps, this work introduces two novel DRL-based IDS solutions: DeepEdgeIDS, an unsupervised AE–DRL hybrid, and AutoDRL-IDS, a supervised LSTM–DRL model, both of which are implemented and evaluated in real-time on edge gateways.
-Distinct from existing studies, the proposed systems integrate a carbon-aware optimization objective within the DRL reward function, jointly improving detection accuracy, resource utilization, and environmental sustainability.
-This comparative analysis of supervised and unsupervised paradigms under realistic IoT conditions offers a new understanding of achieving scalable, efficient, and sustainable intrusion detection.
+The literature on IoT IDS has demonstrated substantial progress through ML- and DRL-based approaches, particularly in improving DDoS detection accuracy and adaptive response.
+However, persistent challenges remain in identifying zero-day attacks, limiting computational and energy overhead, and supporting real-time operation on resource-constrained edge gateways.
+To address these limitations, this work introduces two complementary DRL-based IDS: DeepEdgeIDS, a label-free AE-DQN hybrid for anomaly-guided online mitigation, and AutoDRL-IDS, a supervised LSTM-DQN model for temporally informed detection and response.
+Both systems are implemented and evaluated on physical edge gateways under realistic DDoS conditions.
+Unlike prior studies that primarily optimize security performance, the proposed systems incorporate carbon-aware, multi-objective reward functions that jointly account for detection effectiveness, response latency, resource utilization, energy consumption, and estimated carbon emissions.
+The resulting comparison provides new insights into the trade-offs between supervised and label-free DRL paradigms and supports the development of scalable, adaptive, and sustainable intrusion detection at the IoT edge.